 Transgender and Non-Binary Students Abroad

 The Study Abroad office can help to answer your questions and begin building your study abroad support system.
 As a transgender or non-binary student studying abroad, you may want to keep in mind the following items:

-- Your travel documents: Airline reservations require your full name, date of birth, and gender to match the information on your passport.
+- Your travel documents: Airline reservations require your full name, birth date and gender to match the information on your passport.
 If you have not already, update your identification to ensure that it reflects your gender.

 - Traveling with medication: If you are traveling with medications, you will need to carry them in their original packaging and bring proof of your prescriptions.

 - Prosthetics: You are not required to remove articles of clothing, including prosthetics, in airport screenings in the United States.
 Keep in mind, however, that prosthetics or bounded chests could be flagged by security lead to additional screenings.

-- Researching your destination: A good first step to help you decide on your program is to inform yourself about the laws, attitudes, and culture surrounding gender in your desired destinations.
-It is important to remember that not all countries accept or lawfully allow citizens to formally change their gender.
-The resources on this page can help you to identify countries that may be more accepting or open-minded to transgender and non-binary students.
+- Researching your destination: A good first step to help you decide on your program is to inform yourself about the laws, attitudes and culture surrounding gender in your desired destinations.
+Remember that not all countries accept or lawfully allow citizens to formally change their gender.
+That being said, many cultures have histories of recognizing multiple genders that inform modern understandings of gender outside the binary.
+The resources on this page can help you to identify countries that may be more accepting to transgender and non-binary students, or where gender nonconforming folks can find community.

-- Your Program: What are the available housing options?
+- Your program: What are the available housing options?
 Does the center or university have all-gender restrooms?
 What are the available support structures for students?
 How will your program assist your ability to be open with other students about your identity, if you choose to be?
+These are all good questions to ask as you're choosing a program.